Porgramming-Hero-web-course/batch-4-assignment-1-mahmud-me09/blog-3.md

 # Why are Type Guards Necessary?
 Discuss Various Types of Type Guards and Their Use Cases.

 ### Type Guards:
-Type guard is technique of narrowing down the types.
-In this technique types are declared using conditional block.
+Type guard is technique of narrowing down the types with the help of conditional block.
 Type guard returns a boolean value.

 ### Necessities of typeguard:
 As typeScript is statically typed language and we get to know about most of the issues during compile time only, type guard in typeScript becomes handly because it helps detect more runtime failures that the TypeScript framework can not handle.
 So the necessities of typescript in short are: